nathancarter/mocg/docs/software-packages.md

 You do not need to download or install the software more than once; this is a one-time-only procedure.
-To run the program (now or at any future time) use Windows Explorer to navigate to the folder you chose and double-click the file <tt>VirtualDub.exe</tt>.
-To make a shortcut for VirtualDub on your desktop, right-click the <tt>.exe</tt> file and choose "Copy," then right-click on your desktop and choose to paste a shortcut.
+To run the program (now or at any future time) use Windows Explorer to navigate to the folder you chose and double-click the file `VirtualDub.exe`.
+To make a shortcut for VirtualDub on your desktop, right-click the `.exe` file and choose "Copy," then right-click on your desktop and choose to paste a shortcut.

 # Time Lapse Assembler for Mac OS X